Salary cap: Current salary cap

 Salaries for players sent to the minors, under most circumstances, do not count towards the cap while they are there.
 If a player has a legitimate long-term injury, his cap hit is still counted; however, the team is permitted to replace him with one or more players whose combined salary is equal to (or less than) that of the injured player, even if the additional players would put the team over the salary cap.
 If the team's cap room is larger than the injured player's cap hit, they may take on as much as their cap room; however, the injured player may not return to play until the team is again compliant with the original cap.

 The NHL has become the first of the major North American leagues to implement a hard cap while retaining guaranteed player contracts.
 Guaranteed player contracts in the NHL differ from other sports, notably the NFL, where teams may opt out of a contract by waiving or cutting a player.
 NHL teams may buy out players' contracts, but must still pay a portion of the money still owed which is spread out over twice the remaining duration of the contract.
 This does not apply for players over 35 at the time of signing; in this case a team cannot buy out the player's contract to reduce salary.
 Any other player can be bought out for 1/3 of the remaining salary if the player is younger than 28 at the time of termination, or 2/3 of the remaining salary if the player is 28 or older.
 Trading cash for players or paying a player's remaining salary after trading him have been banned outright in order to prevent wealthier teams from evading the restrictions of the cap.

-Players, agents or employees found to have violated the cap face fines of $250,000 – $1 million and/or suspension.
-Teams found to have violated the cap face fines of up to $5 million, cancellation of contracts, forfeiture of draft picks, deduction of points and/or forfeiture of game(s) determined to have been affected by the violation of the cap.
+Players, agents or employees found to have violated the cap face fines between $250,000 to $1 million or suspension.
+Teams found to have violated the cap can face fines of up to $5 million, cancellation of contracts, forfeiture of draft picks, deduction of points and forfeiture of games determined to have been affected by the violation of the cap.